 If a Conditional Use Permit (CUP) utility solar project includes or seeks the option to include onsite battery energy storage, a separate CUP application for the battery will storage will be required.

-If a rezoning utility solar project includes or seeks the option to include onsite battery energy storage, additional supplemental information will be required with the rezoning application (see subsection 8:1.23.D1 of the UDO for requirements and any applicable amendments).
+If a rezoning utility solar project includes or seeks the option to include onsite battery energy storage, additional supplemental information will be required with the rezoning application.

 -